okayhozay/React_basics_2/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project focuses on concepts involving entering data into a table, using buttons, sorting etc.

 ## Available Scripts